 Burma’s military has murdered, raped, conscripted child soldiers, destroyed crops, livestock, villages, medical clinics and schools.
-The Karen Christian villagers from this remote area have suffered decades of human rights abuses in the longest current war in the world.
+The Karen Christians have suffered decades of human rights abuses in the longest current war in the world.
 In spite of years of “peace talks” and cease fire agreements, the government of Burma continues to restrict, oppress, and persecute the Christians from Karen, Karenni, Kachin, and other nearby states in Burma.

 Victory Bible Academy